Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

-Leadership has continued to transform into the 21st Century, and one force that continued to challenge the traditional notion of leadership is social media.
+Leadership has continued to transform into the 21st century, and one force that has continued to challenge the traditional notion of leadership is social media.
 By giving a collective voice to women, people of color, and previously voiceless low-level employees, social media led to increased visibility and accountability for executives.
-Some previously revered leaders, like Harvy Weinstein of Miramax, were not only outed after transgressions became public, but imprisoned.
-Leaders are now expected to care for all stakeholders – not just shareholders, but staff, customers, and anyone impacted by their business.
+Some previously revered leaders, like Harvey Weinstein of Miramax, were not only outed after transgressions became public but also imprisoned.
+Leaders are now expected to care for all stakeholders—not just shareholders, but staff, customers, and anyone impacted by their business.
 The ideal leader builds relationships and nurtures a positive work environment.
-In short, the leader can be seen as servant to the company and all its stakeholders.
-Of course leaders of big businesses are still powerful, and well compensated, but their roles, and the ideals they strive to live up to, have changed dramatically.
+In short, the leader can be seen as a servant to the company and all its stakeholders.
+Of course, leaders of big businesses are still powerful and well compensated, but their roles and the ideals they strive to live up to have changed dramatically.

 EXAMPLE